Tag: Business meetings

 • status updates

-Now you’ll understand exactly what they mean and how to use them appropriately in professional meeting situations.
+Now you’ll understand exactly what they mean and how to use them naturally in professional meeting situations.

 Which meeting idiom do you like the most?